- Home Remedies

 What is constipation?

-Constipation is a condition characterized by infrequent bowel movements that are painful or difficult, or stools that are hard in consistency.
-Infrequent bowel movements alone are not a reliable indicator of constipation because bowel frequency can vary between three times a day to once a week among normal individuals.
+Constipation is characterized by infrequent bowel movements that are painful or difficult or stools that are hard in consistency.
+Irregular bowel movements alone are not a reliable indicator of constipation because bowel frequency can vary between three times a day to once a week among normal individuals.
 Hard stools that are difficult to pass or infrequent stools accompanied by abdominal pain, back pain, and abdominal bloating define constipation.

-What are the causes of constipation?
+What causes constipation?

 There are many causes of constipation including: